F5Networks/f5-neutron-lbaas-dashboard-docs/docs/README.rst

 :ref:`Release Notes`

 The |dashboard-long| (``f5-neutron-lbaas-dashboard``) is an OpenStack `Horizon dashboard plugin <https://docs.openstack.org/security-guide/networking/architecture.html>`_.
-It works in conjunction with the `F5 Driver for OpenStack Neutron LBaaS <https://clouddocs.f5.com/products/openstack/lbaasv2-driver/latest/>`_ and `F5 Agent for OpenStack Neutron LBaaS <https://clouddocs.f5.com/products/openstack/agent/latest/>`_ to manage F5 BIG-IP `Local Traffic Manager <https://f5.com/products/big-ip/local-traffic-manager-ltm>`_ (LTM) services via the OpenStack Neutron API.
+It works in conjunction with the `F5 Driver for OpenStack Neutron LBaaS <https://clouddocs.f5.com/products/openstack/lbaasv2-driver/mitaka/>`_ and `F5 Agent for OpenStack Neutron LBaaS <https://clouddocs.f5.com/products/openstack/agent/latest/>`_ to manage F5 BIG-IP `Local Traffic Manager <https://f5.com/products/big-ip/local-traffic-manager-ltm>`_ (LTM) services via the OpenStack Neutron API.

 .. seealso::

-   For more information about how the |dashboard-short| interacts with the Neutron API and BIG-IP devices, see `Configure SSL Offloading By Using the F5 Neutron LBaaS Dashboard`_.
+   For more information about how the |dashboard-short| interacts with the Neutron API and BIG-IP devices, see `Configure SSL Offloading On F5 Neutron LBaaS Dashboard`_.

 Downloads
 ---------